 An induration of 5 mm is considered positive for the following groups:

 - People infected with HIV

-- People with changes observed on the chest radiograph that are compatible with previous tuberculosis.
+- People with changes observed on the chest radiograph compatible with previous tuberculosis.

 - Recent contacts of people with tuberculosis.